 Lisa and Marcus had called me up about their fig tree – we are talking about an over one hundred years old Moreton Bay Fig (Ficus macrophylla), a significant tree and one that they really love.
 It is the focal point of their property, providing shade, branches to swing from and a sedate backdrop from the house.
 Why did they call me – because it was dramatically shedding it’s leaves i.e. the crown was thinning.

-2. How does the trunk look – any signs of splitting, cracking or insect attack (borers leave tell-tale holes , webbing and sawdust).
+2. How does the trunk look?
+Are there any signs of splitting, cracking or insect attack (borers leave tell-tale holes , webbing and sawdust).
 None of the above.
-Splitting is usually a sign of excessive over or under watering (sometimes, but rarely, a lightening strike).
+Splitting is usually a sign of excessive over or under watering (sometimes, but rarely, a lightning strike).

 3. Any recent disturbance to the roots or soil above the roots.
 Yes, this had landscaping machinery running over it recently causing compaction.
 Roots thrive on air and water.
 If they are cut-off, disturbed, poisoned, compacted – THE TREE WILL NOT THRIVE.

-WHAT TO DO: The best way to remedy soil compaction problems is to aerate it.
+WHAT TO DO: The best way to remedy soil compaction problems is to aerate the ground that has been compacted.
 Now you can do this by having a big garden party and asking everyone to wear high heels OR you can hire an aerator – a kind of roller with spikes on it.
 NEXT you top-dress the area with a free-draining soil mix.
 Most landscape suppliers will have a bulk top-dressing mix specifically for this purpose.